Friday, December 21, 2018

 A curious crowd was beginning to gather.
 Some had happened to be going about their business in the plaza and now turned to gawk.
 Others had followed the procession up the street.

 The lead vehicle was on runners and appeared to be moving on its own over the snow.
-Most of its broad cargo area was taken up by a massive artefact, an elaborate fusion of synth and metal.
-The artefact sported many bell-like funnels, horns, rattles, pipes, tympanic surfaces, and other noise- and music-making mechanisms, some of which Tempus did not recognize at all.
+Most of its broad cargo area was taken up by a massive artifact, an elaborate fusion of synth and metal.
+The artifact sported many bell-like funnels, horns, rattles, pipes, tympanic surfaces, and other noise- and music-making mechanisms, some of which Tempus did not recognize at all.
 It was from this contraption that the loud music emanated.

 Other wagons were various shapes and sizes, including two tall cylindrical ones shrouded in tarpaulins, each pulled by multiple aneen.

 The appearance of new, unknown, functioning numenera instantly pushed the vision out of his mind.
-Tempus stepped away from the group, ducked into a nearby alleyway, and cast a Scan on the musical artefact.
+Tempus stepped away from the group, ducked into a nearby alleyway, and cast a Scan on the musical artifact.

 His Scan revealed that the machine was Level 1 construct created to play orchestral music, and capable of playing two or more pieces simultaneously, yet making such a cacophony work, even make it appealing, as it was now.